reinderien/notto/readme.md

 Then consider the maximum cost delta between the start and end of this sequence where, beyond this delta, it will be impossible to see a cost smaller than at the start.
-This worst-case calculation is done by assuming that the distance from "visited" to the first "skip-to" is maximal, and the distance from "visited" to the last "skip-to" before pruning is minimal; effectively:
+This worst-case calculation is done by assuming that the distance from "visited" to the first "skip-from" is maximal, and the distance from "visited" to the last "skip-from" before pruning is minimal; effectively:

     index       invariant   cost
     -----       ---------   ----